-In the video I show you, step by step, how to first clean vocals using corrective processes and then to layer them to create lovely harmonies.
+In the Layering Backing Vocals to create Harmonies video, I show you, step by step, how to first clean vocals using corrective processes and then to layer them to create lovely harmonies.
 I explain each and every process using audio examples and I finish off the video tutorial by showing you some industry techniques that we use to add polish to the vocal harmonies.

 Topics covered in this video are:

 - Corrective Equalisation